Manvendra0001/Function-And-Errors-ETH-AVAX/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the License.md file for details.